VIsible Multi-Object Spectrograph

 VIMOS, guided by astronomers at Paranal Observatory, investigates hundreds of faint celestial objects at the same time.
 Most of these are far outside our own galactic neighbourhood.

 Observing these objects, at distances of up to several billion light-years, is like looking back in time, to 1.5 billion years after the Universe was born.
-This time machine lets the astronomers study the evolution of the Universe from that remote past until today, “While other instruments specialise in very detailed investigations of individual objects, VIMOS allows large samples of objects to be analysed in one shot,” says Steffen Mieske.
+This time machine lets the astronomers study the evolution of the Universe from that remote past up to today, “While other instruments specialise in very detailed investigations of individual objects, VIMOS allows large samples of objects to be analysed in one shot,” says Steffen Mieske.

 How?
-VIMOS takes an image of a region in the sky, with hundreds of galaxies.
+VIMOS takes an image of a region in the sky, containing hundreds of galaxies.
 The astronomer can identify which of those galaxies they are interested in, and mark about one hundred of them.
 A high-precision laser-cutter will use that information to drill little slits in a metal plate, at the exact position of the galaxies.
 This mask is then inserted in VIMOS, so that only the light of the interesting objects enters the instrument.
 Then, the light of those objects is split into its colour components by a prism-like device, yielding a spectrum.
 “If there were no mask blocking out the light from the less interesting objects, thousands of spectra would overlap and the data could not be analysed,” says Mieske.

 The spectra are recorded on the four charge-coupled device (CCD) cameras mounted at the end of the instrument.
 “Instead of recording images of point sources, we record one long stripe (spectrum) for each object that reveals their composition and motion in space,” says Steffen Mieske.

 Nevertheless, while VIMOS excels at taking spectra of hundreds of distant galaxies, it can also observe nearby galaxies.
 Given that these galaxies appear much bigger on the sky, taking a spectrum along a narrow slit is not enough, as most of the light the galaxy would fall outside the slit.
 To solve this, VIMOS has an integral field unit mode (IFU), which allows spectra to be taken in two dimensions.
 For each pixel on the galaxy, the IFU mode gives us a full spectrum.
 “It’s like taking thousands of images with different filters all at once.
-Thanks to this we can study in great detail the dynamics and composition of extended sources like galaxies and nebulae,” says Juan Carlos Muñoz, the VIMOS instrument fellow.
+Thanks to this we can study in great detail the dynamics and composition of extended sources like galaxies and nebulae,” says Juan Carlos Muñoz, a former VIMOS instrument fellow.

 Science highlights with VIMOS